 2. INVEST IN GROWING ORGANIC TRAFFIC

 According to a 2019 study by BrightEdge, 51 percent of all website traffic comes from organic search with 32.5 percent being the average traffic share the first Google organic search result gets.

 SEO is an acronym you’ll probably get tired of hearing, but it’s so important to optimize your website, if you want your consumers to be able to find you.

-That said, SEO is a slow process that takes time for you to see results.
+That said, SEO is generally a slow process that can take time for you to see results.
 In fact, it can sometimes take 6 months or longer.

 Don’t give up though.
 While it can be frustrating, your work will pay off.